-Yaron Schwartz is a Senior Advisor for Private Sector Partnerships at the Tent Foundation.
+Yaron Schwartz is a Senior Advisor for Private Sector Partnerships at Tent.

-Prior to joining the Tent Foundation, Yaron worked at Deloitte in a consulting and public policy role focused on projects related to corruption, youth unemployment and immigration.
+Prior to joining Tent, Yaron worked at Deloitte in a consulting and public policy role focused on projects related to corruption, youth unemployment and immigration.
 He also previously worked for a member of the UK Parliament and a public affairs consultancy and served as a blogger at the Huffington Post.

 Yaron has a BA in International Studies and History from Yale University and a MSc in International Relations from the London School of Economics, where he was a Fulbright Scholar.

-Maia Bix is the Research, Grants, and Administration Specialist at the Tent Foundation.
+Maia Bix is the Research, Grants, and Administration Specialist at Tent.

 Prior to joining Tent, Maia worked at Venture for America, a two-year fellowship program for recent graduates who want to work at a startup and creates jobs in American cities.
 She has worked at the Malala Fund, the Clinton Foundation, and the International Rescue Committee, tackling challenges pertaining to girls’ education and refugee education, women’s economic participation, and violence against girls and women.

 Maia has a BA in Political Science from Barnard College of Columbia University, where she led the establishment of the Ann and Andrew Tisch Scholarship for Refugee Women.